Willow Run Airport: The airport today

 In 2002, with the creation of the Wayne County Airport Authority by the state legislature, the license to operate the airport was transferred from the general county government to the new independent authority.

 The Yankee Air Museum opened on the airport grounds in 1981.
 A fire in October 2004 destroyed the museum's building and most of its artifacts.
 The static display aircraft, including a B-52 Stratofortress and other aircraft too large for display inside the hangar, were undamaged.
 In 2005 the museum moved to the other side of the airport, where they began to rebuild their displays and gather more World War II memorabilia.
-In 2013, reports emerged of negotiations between the museum and the RACER Trust that would see the museum into a section of the former bomber plant.
+In 2013, the museum purchased a section of the former bomber plant, which is now used for its large aircraft acquisitions.

 The Yankee Air Museum hosts semi-annual airshows over Willow Run, featuring the Blue Angels.

 Between July and September 2009, what was Runway 9R/27L along the southern edge of the airfield was converted to Taxiway H. This allowed the redesign of the southwest end of Runway 5R to reduce the possibility of encroachment by taxiing aircraft.

 In 2011, Michigan State University planted 3 acres of canola and mustard seed on airport property to generate biofuels for aircraft use.
 The airport has 814 acres available for future crop production.

 Until 2015, the airport was home to the sole aircraft of Baltia Airlines, an airline that has been attempting to commence operations to St. Petersburg since 1991.
 The aircraft was a Boeing 747-200 with registration N706BL (msn 21705).

 On March 8, 2017, Ameristar Charters Flight 9363, a charter flight carrying the Michigan Wolverines men's basketball team to the Big Ten Conference men's basketball Tournament, abandoned takeoff and skidded off the runway in high winds.
 The plane suffered extensive damage and some of the players suffered minor injuries but no serious injuries or fatalities were reported.
 The team arrived late and initially had to play in practice gear (their regular uniforms, like all other luggage, had to remain on the plane as part of the NTSB investigation) but went on to win the tournament.

 In December 2017, the American Center for Mobility opened their autonomous vehicle proving ground, Technology Park, at the airport.
-The center's test tracks utilizes a vacated 2.5-mile portion of the former Willow Run Expressway, including its two double overpasses.
+The center's test tracks utilize a vacated 2.5-mile portion of the former Willow Run Expressway, including its two double overpasses.

+As of May 2024, the Wayne County Airport Authority has closed down Hangar 1 for demolition, which would later become part of the Tech Park for the American Center for Mobility, although the start of demolition is unknown.